Skip to Main Content

 Mold Allergy in Dogs: Symptoms & Treatment

 Mold allergies in dogs are common and can make your dog miserable.
-Because dogs are smaller than humans, they are more likely to inhale mold if there is any around.
 This increases a dog's chance of developing mold-related allergies.
 Today, our Yucaipa vets share tips on how you can prevent mold allergies in dogs, and how to treat them should your dog develop them.

 What are mold allergies?